-10 Settings to Check Out on iPhone 14 Pro
+10 Settings to Check Out on Your New iPhone 14 Pro

-Some of the settings are exclusive to the iPhone 14 Pro models, while others were introduced in iOS 16 for a wider range of iPhones.
+While some of the settings are exclusive to the iPhone 14 Pro models, others were introduced in iOS 16 for a wider range of iPhones.

 New Settings for iPhone 14 Pro Models

 iPhone 14 Pro models feature an upgraded rear camera system that can shoot 48-megapixel photos, but only in ProRAW mode, which can be enabled in the Settings app under Camera → Formats → Apple ProRAW with the resolution set to 48MP.
 In the Camera app, a button labeled RAW will appear in the top-right corner to easily turn ProRAW on or off.